multimodalAI/multimodal-ai-hugo-group/content/code-of-conduct/code_of_conduct.md

 design:
   columns: '1'
 ---
-# UKOMAIN Code of Conduct for Events and Community Participation

 The UK Open Multimodal AI Network (UKOMAIN) is committed to providing a respectful, inclusive, and safe environment for all participants in our events, including workshops, seminars, hackathons, meetings, and online activities (e.g. Microsoft Teams).